anamoyee/TCRDB/README.md

-# TCRDiscord
+# TCRDB

-Various utilities for working with the `hikari` library and the Discord API.
+Base classes and utilities for simple python databases.